afontcu/afontcu.dev/content/blog/vue-state-management.md

 description: "Let’s get some state managed \U0001F483"
 date: '2018-09-03T13:31:02.259Z'
 categories: ''
-keywords: ''
+tags: ['JavaScript', 'Vue']
 slug: vue-state-management
 ---

 > There are only two hard things in Computer Science: cache invalidation and naming things.  —_ Phil Karlton_

 Well, I guess Phil Karlton never had to deal with managing state on the front end..!